 The Asset Reliability Practitioner (ARP) utilizes an international scheme, with independent, aligned training available all over the world.
 Reliability Institute offers all three levels of training to prepare you for your certification examination.
 Additionally, the Certification scheme is unique to any other certifications available in that it recognizes "proven experience" to achieve higher recognition through experience-designated certification levels.

-The Category 1: Advocate certification may be achieved by attending a 2-day course, followed by and exam.
+The ARP [A] - Advocate certification may be achieved by attending a 2-day course, followed by and exam.

 A minimum of 6 mths work experience is the only prerequisite.

-The Asset Reliability Practitioner [ARP] Category 1 “Advocate" course is intended for everyone working within an organization who in any way influences the design, engineering, procurement, maintenance planning, maintenance activities or operation of critical rotating machinery and electrical equipment.
+The course is intended for everyone working within an organization who in any way influences the design, engineering, procurement, maintenance planning, maintenance activities or operation of critical rotating machinery and electrical equipment.